cambecc/drnglib/README.md

-drnglib (Digital Random Number Generator Library) is a Java library that provides access to hardware random number generators, such as Intel Secure Key.
+drnglib (Digital Random Number Generator Library) is a Java library that provides access to Intel Secure Key, a hardware random number generator introduced in Ivy Bridge processors.

 See:
 * http://software.intel.com/en-us/articles/intel-digital-random-number-generator-drng-software-implementation-guide